The Impact of PTSD on Relationships and Social Interactions

 Honest and Open Communication:

-Promote honest and open discussion of PTSD symptoms, triggers, and emotions.
+Promote honest and open discussion of symptoms, triggers, and emotions.
 Establish a safe space where both partners can communicate their needs and worries without fear of judgment.

 Seek Professional Help: